The First 10 Things You Need to do When You’ve Moved Into A New Place

 Put Each Box in the Right Room

 Chances are you won’t have time to finish your entire home for the next couple of days.
 You should still drag each box into its corresponding room.
-You should have clearly labelled boxes, so simply move them to the appropriate place and remove clutter.
+You should have clearly labeled boxes, so simply move them to the appropriate place and remove clutter.

 Get All the Noisy Stuff Done Before Dark

 Vacuuming, hanging paintings, and any other noisy activity should be done during day time.
-Nobody likes the a noisy neighbor, so keep it down to reasonable hours.

 Start Organizing Rooms